arnaldo07/django-project/README.md

 In staging and production environments, using a web process to serve static assets is not appropriate. proj uses `django-storages` adapters to upload collected static assets to Amazon S3 and to replace static template tags correctly.

-First, create [S3 buckets](https://console.aws.amazon.com/s3) django_proj_static and django_proj_static_staging (set in proj/settings/staging.py and proj/settings/production.py) for static assets.
-Then create an [IAM](https://console.aws.amazon.com/iam/home) user django_proj with the Full S3 Access permission policy.
+First, create [S3 buckets](https://console.aws.amazon.com/s3) proj-static-stag and proj-static (set in proj/settings/staging.py and proj/settings/production.py) for static assets.
+Then create two [IAM](https://console.aws.amazon.com/iam/home) users proj_stag and proj with the Full S3 Access permission policy.

 Be sure the APP_ENV, SECRET_KEY, AWS_ACCESS_KEY_ID, and AWS_SECRET_ACCESS_KEY environment variables are set in your environment.